snikproject/graph/README.md

 # snik-cytoscape.js
-Visualization of the snik-ontology.
+Visualization of the snik-ontology using the Cytoscape.js graph library.
 Can also be used to generate Cytoscape Desktop graph files.
 Browse the code documentation [here](https://imise.github.io/snik-cytoscape.js/index.html)!

 ## Installation
 Git clone or download to a webserver or local directory of your choice, run init and then open index.html in a browser.
 If the website and the SPARQL endpoint are on different domains, you may need to bypass CORS.
 On Windows, rewrite init to a batch script and please create a pull request for other Windows users.

 ## Usage Requirements
 Optimized for PC with mouse, does not work well on mobile devices.